Shapeshifting: Japanese

 In Japanese folklore obake are a type of yōkai with the ability to shapeshifting.
 The fox, or kitsune is among the most commonly known, but other such creatures include the bakeneko, the mujina, and the tanuki.

 Korean

 Korean mythology also contains a fox with the ability to shapeshift.
-Unlike its Chinese and Japanese counterparts, the kumiho is always malevolent.
+Unlike its Chinese and Japanese counterparts, the kumiho is typically always malevolent.
 Usually its form is of a beautiful young woman; one tale recounts a man, a would-be seducer, revealed as a kumiho.
 The kumiho has nine tails and as she desires to be a full human, she uses her beauty to seduce men and eat their hearts (or in some cases livers where the belief is that 100 livers would turn her into a real human).

 Somali

 In Somali mythology Qori ismaris ("One who rubs himself with a stick") was a man who could transform himself into a "Hyena-man" by rubbing himself with a magic stick at nightfall and by repeating this process could return to his human state before dawn.